ro0sterjam/spewzik/README.md

 - Add song to community
 - Vote songs up and down

-It’s probably a good idea to set up the backend as a separate REST service
+It's probably a good idea to set up the backend as a separate REST service

 Tech Stack:
 ------------